memo-code/android_test_automation/README.md

 # android_test_automation
-A set of functions to execute Test automatically using Python with PyTest framework
+A set of functions to execute Tests automatically on Android using Python with PyTest framework